Site Analysis

 Hazards

-Potential hazards to buildings include man-made hazards, such as chemical contamination and pollution, and natural hazards, such as storms, floods, earthquakes, volcanic eruptions, landslides and erosion, and tsunamis.
+Potential hazards may be the result of human activity, such as contamination and pollution, and wildfires, and natural hazards, such as storms, floods, earthquakes, geothermal activity, landslides and erosion, tsunamis and rising sea levels.

 For each type of hazard, consider: